-- Rise2025 is a New Zealand based global coaching and leadership movement with a vision to positively impact 100,000 Indigenous women by 2025.
-Their HIWA programme for Māori and Pacific women focuses on coaching and mentoring participants through a journey of self-development and self-discovery to an online ecommerce store presence.
+Rise2025 is a New Zealand-based global coaching and leadership movement with a vision to positively impact 100,000 Indigenous women by 2025.
+Their HIWA program for Māori and Pacific women focuses on coaching and mentoring participants through a journey of self-development and self-discovery to an online ecommerce store presence.

 Shopify is headquartered in Ottawa, on unceded and still-occupied territory of the Algonquin Anishinaabe Nation.
 The company’s Sustainability Report explains Shopify’s long-term approach to supporting groups that face systemic barriers, including Indigenous peoples.

 Subscribe to Our Newsletter

 We do not sell your information.